 Keep everything on schedule, down to food and playtime.
 If need be, draw up a timeline for your new puppy.
 Get others in the household to help out.
 Assigning tasks to individual family members makes everyone part of caring for the puppy, and you’ll see your dog pick up on potty-training faster.

-Potty Training Your Puppy With Puppy Pads
+How to Potty Train Your Puppy With Puppy Pads

 There are two methods for potty training your puppy with puppy training pads.
 One utilizes crate-training, and the other uses a single room.
 Neither option is better than the other; it’s up to you which you prefer.

-Potty Training Your Puppy with a Crate
+How to Potty Train Your Puppy with a Crate

 Crate-training provides a lot of benefits.
 Your puppy gains their safe space, which is invaluable if you work.
 Dogs won’t soil their sleeping spaces.
 If you can’t keep your eye on your new puppy, the crate works well as a safe place for them.